-Backflow testing can prevent contamination and protect the health and quality of life for your family.
+Backflow testing can prevent contamination and protect the health and quality of life of your family.
 There are very specific health problems that can be avoided through backflow testing.

 Dangers of Backflows:

-In the past major outbreaks out typhoid, dysentery and salmonella have all occurred due to backflow.
+In the past major outbreaks of typhoid, dysentery and salmonella have all occurred due to backflow.
 However, in modern times, the most common problems associated with backflow are sewer backups.

 Backflow testing will ensure that backflow preventers are properly working.